CoCkMelon/A-Monogoose-Engine/docs/ROADMAP.md

 # A Mongoose Engine – Roadmap

+Quick link: For immediate next actions and recent pitfalls, see AGENT_HANDOFF.md.

 Purpose
 - Capture a pragmatic long-term plan for evolving this C engine into a lean C++ game framework.
 - Define a short-term exploration track that avoids scene files and physics to iterate on gameplay quickly.